Buyer's Representation Agreement

 The real estate agent/broker and their client have an option of using three different versions of the agreement.
 In their business practice, many agents will only use one version and the consumer may not be made aware of the other versions.

 - Exclusive Buyer Representation Agreement – this is the most restrictive of the versions and as a result have given all Buyer Representation Agreements a bad rap.
 Granted, early versions deserved that bad rap.
 The current version commits a buyer to an agent for a specific type of home in a specific general area.
 The agreement has a start date and end date and details each party's roles and responsibilities throughout the term of the agreement.
 The agreement indicates exactly how much money the agent is going to earn during the transaction.
 Any excess that is paid by the seller will be refunded back to the buyer and any shortfall will be paid by the buyer.
 The agent is prohibited from leaving their fee open-ended to take advantage of any extra "bonus" the seller is willing to pay the agent to bring the buyer.
-Because this is a strict "loyalty agreement," the buyer further commits that if they buy a home that meets the criteria defined in the agreement in the area identified in the agreement, then they will ensure their agent gets paid – even if they mistakenly (or intentionally) don't use them for the transaction.
+Because this is a strict "loyalty agreement," the buyer further commits that if they buy any home that meets the criteria defined in the agreement in the area identified in the agreement, then they will ensure their agent gets paid – even if they mistakenly (or intentionally) don't use them for the transaction.
 Keep in mind, there is nothing in these agreements that forces the potential buyer to buy a home at all.

 Do You Guarantee Confidentiality with a Buyer's Representation Agreement?

 Yes, confidentiality is a very big thing to us.
-If you don't sign a Buyer's Representation Agreement and you tell the agent that you are working with that you are willing to pay up to $300,000 for a home (but the seller is only asking $290,000), that agent is REQUIRED to tell the seller or the seller's agent that information.
-On the flip side, and if the agent is not representing the seller, and they find out the seller is willing to sell the property for $275,000, your buyer's agent has that loyalty and responsibility to tell you, "Let's offer $275,000 because the seller will take it."
+If you DON'T sign a Buyer's Representation Agreement and you tell the agent that you are working with that you are willing to pay up to $300,000 for a home (but the seller is only asking $290,000), that agent is REQUIRED to tell the seller or the seller's agent that information.
+On the flip side, and if the agent is not concurrently representing the seller, and they find out the seller is willing to sell the property for $275,000, your buyer's agent has that loyalty and responsibility to tell you, "Let's offer $275,000 because the seller will take it."
 If you sign a Buyer Representation Agreement, it's like "doctor-patient privilege."
 You can confide in your agent about any aspect of the property or sales process and they would not and could not speak a word of that.
 It protects you throughout the process.

 Does a Buyer's Representation Agreement Cost Me More as a Buyer?

 No. As the buyer, it would be an extremely rare occurrence that you would be required to pay your agent directly – and even then, you would likely be saving more money on your purchase than you'd be paying your agent.
 All the services that you receive, along with the confidentiality, the honesty, the loyalty, etc. that your agent is going to provide you is paid for by the seller through their contract with their listing brokerage (if they used one) using your money.
 By listing on the local MLS®, they have committed to paying the buyer's agent.
 The amount can be negotiated through the Offer to Purchase if there is a shortfall from the amount agreed to in your Buyer's Representation Agreement.
 In practice, and by contract, the seller agrees to pay the listing brokerage a fee for listing their home for sale and when it sells, to split a portion of that fee with the agent/broker that brought the buyer (if any).
 If there was no agent representing the buyer, the seller is still obligated to pay the full amount to the listing brokerage even though there would be no-one to split it with.
 So, with no savings to be had in going directly to the listing agent/broker, why wouldn't you work with your own agent that works for YOU instead of the seller?
+Can you save money by asking the seller and their agent reduce the commission they have contractually agreed upon?
+Sure, technically it is possible, but it's highly improbable that that would ever happen.
+Why?
+Because in this circumstance, the agent substantially increases their liabilty in the transaction by working with both parties: You're asking them to reduce their fee in order to take on more legal risk.
+Saving money by going directly to the seller's agent is a myth that has gone on far too long!

 What Kinds of Services are Provided as Part of the Buyer's Representation Agreement?

 Experience: You'll receive the full benefits of our decade of experience in vetting all of the peripherial professionals that you are going to need to complete the process.
-Not only will we hold your hand through the process, but we'll share exclusive insight like:
+Not only will we "hold your hand" through the process, but we'll share exclusive insight like:

 - Which lawyers you do/don't want to use for your real estate transaction